harvardinformatics/GenomeAnnotation/genome_alignment/README.md

 [Cactus](https://github.com/ComparativeGenomicsToolkit/cactus) is whole genome alignment software.

-While any type of cactus executable should work, this pipeline was built around the Singularity image of the cactus program optimized for GPU usage.
+While any type of Cactus executable should work, this pipeline was built around the Singularity image of the cactus program optimized for GPU usage.
 Singularity is a program that containerizes and executes programs in an isolated environment, making them easier to use.

 You can [install Singularity using conda](https://anaconda.org/conda-forge/singularity).

-The Singularity image for cactus (GPU) is included in this repository in the `cactus-snakemake-gpu` folder as `cactus_v2.0.5-gpu.sif`.
+The Singularity image for Cactus (GPU) is included in this repository in the `cactus-snakemake-gpu` folder as `cactus_v2.0.5-gpu.sif`.

 <details><summary>Click here to see how we built the Singularity image for cactus</summary>